ThatCodingKMC/.config/README.md

 This repository has everything that is needed to setup my development environment.
 This is done by running one command as mentioned in the installation section of this README.

 My development environment is composed of nvim, tmux, and soon to be added zsh.
 Many plugins are used with these tools.
-Note that I use <space> as my leader for nvim and <Ctrl>+<a> for my tmux leader.
+Note that I use "space" as my leader for nvim and "Ctrl" + "a" for my tmux leader.

 ## Installation
 Installation requires that you already have git installed.
 To install and have everything setup as I like it, you just have to run the one bash command below: